WarsameJ/Online-Education-Shiny-App/README.md

 # How to re-create the application
 <hr>
 <ol>
-  <li>  Download the Shakespeare folder.
+  <li>  Download the Data and WW folder.
   <li>  Open the R Project.
   <li>  Run the Application.